rabbitmq/rabbitmq-website/docs/deprecated-removed.md

     <td>Quorum queues and/or streams should be used instead of mirrored classic queues.</td>
   </tr>
 </table>

+Layout: Option 2:

+## <a id="deprecate-classiqueuemirror" class="anchor" href="#deprecate-deprecated-classiqueuemirror">Classic Queue Mirroring</a>

+Quorum Queues provide greater data safety compared to classic mirrored queues, which is why mirroring (queue contents replication) of classic queues is deprecated in the 3.12 release.
+It's removal is planned for the major 4.0 release.

+### Actions to Take

+1. ....

 ## <a id="removed-fewversions" class="anchor" href="#removed-fewversuibs">Removed Features</a>